votchallenge/website/contents/howto/integration.md

         handle.report(selection)
         time.sleep(0.01)

 When specifying the `tracker_command` variable in the tracker configuration file please note that the wrapper script file is not the one being executed but functions only as a parameter to the Python interpreter executable.
 For convinience, the toolkit provides a function that generates a valid `tracker_command` string for Python trackers by locating the interpreter executable and specifying the script that should be run and the directories that should be included before that.

     tracker_command = generate_python_command('<TODO: tracker script>', {'<TODO: path to script>'});

 It is important that all the directories containing required modules are contained in the Python path or provided to the generator command.

+**TraX package**: The wrapper class for Python overlays the TraX library to communicate with the toolkit.
+You can get the Python implementation of the TraX protocol in the [reference implementation repository](https://github.com/votchallenge/trax), but by default the toolkit should also download it when it is initialized (check if `native/trax` directory exists).

 ## Testing integration